NCIOCPL/r4r-content/resources/resource194.md

 docs:
   - doc: ocpl
 ---
-The Dictionary of Caner terms includes about 8,000 cancer and biomedical terms, defined in non-technical language.
+The Dictionary of Cancer terms includes about 8,000 cancer and biomedical terms, defined in non-technical language.
 Terms and definitions are reviewed by a multidisciplinary panel of reviewers, and approximately 50 new and 50 revised terms are included each month.

 The dictionary is available as a stand-alone resource on every Cancer.gov webpage, and individual terms in many web documents are also directly linked to their dictionary definitions.
-The dictionary is also widely used by other institutions and websites
+The dictionary is also widely used by other institutions and websites.